-R_T (Pin 4): Thermistor Clocking Resistor.
-Use a 150k resistor as a nominal value.
-This resistor is always required.
 If this resistor is not present, the charger will not start.

-FAULT (Pin 5): Active low open-drain output that indicates that charger operation has suspended due to the thermistor exceeding allowed values.
+FAULT (Pin 5): Active low open-drain output that indicates charger operation has stopped due to a low-battery conditioning error, or that charger operation is suspended due to the thermistor exceeding allowed values.
 A pull-up resistor is required if this function is used.
-The pin is capable of sinking at least 100μ A.
+The pin is capable of sinking at least 100μA.